axieinfinity/bridge-v2/README.md

   StoreProcessedReceipt --> TryBulkDepositFor
 ```
 #### WithdrewSubscription
-When a user withdraw ETH from the contract.
+When a user withdraw ETH from contract.
 Bridge will listen this event and send it to Ronin
 ```mermaid
 graph TD
   unlockWithdrawal --> |Emit| Withdrew